Department of Medical and Research Technology

 Medical Laboratory Scientists (MLS) are in great demand.
 Employment of MLS graduates is projected to grow 11% from 2018 – 2028, much faster than the average for all occupations.

-Learn more about the DMRT Medical Laboratory Science Program.
+To learn more visit the DMRT Medical Laboratory Science Program.

 For individuals who already possess a baccalaureate degree in a basic science area, such as biology or chemistry, DMRT offers a number of specific specialty categorical certification options.
 Clinical certification opens the door to employment opportunities in clinical laboratories in a variety of settings.